-JN, St Bede's
+IN, St Bede's

-Weekly Enrichment Programme
+Weekly Electives Programme

-The Sixth Form Enrichment Programme provides you with the opportunity to extend and develop your skills beyond A Level study and the usual classroom environment.
+The Sixth Form Electives Programme provides you with the opportunity to extend and develop your skills beyond A Level study and the usual classroom environment.
 It is vital that you develop a range of qualities and skills that go beyond academic results to allow you to compete in an everchanging and competitive world.
 University admissions tutors and employers want to recruit students who can demonstrate a variety of talents and transferable skills.
-The Urmston Grammar Enrichment Programme will enable you develop these skills and have relevant examples that you can refer to in your UCAS personal statement and apprenticeship/job applications.
+The Urmston Grammar Electives Programme will enable you develop these skills and have relevant examples that you can refer to in your UCAS personal statement and apprenticeship/job applications.

-The Sixth Form Enrichment Programme will enable you to:
+The Sixth Form Electives Programme will enable you to:

 - Learn different skills to those acquired in a classroom

 - Learn strategies and methods to help you become a successful independent learner

 - Develop new interests and skills

 - Demonstrate leadership qualities

 - Make new friends

 - Serve the wider community

 - Tackle different challenges

-- Have fun
+- Have fun!

-You will be expected to complete 2 activities during the year.
-These can include community service, work experience and sports, as well as learning new skills such as sign language or Chinese.
+You will be expected to complete 2 or 3 activities during the year.
+These can include community service, work experience and sports, as well as learning new skills.